-101, 104.
+- \101, 104.
 Elementary Portuguese An intensive study of the fundamentals of Portuguese grammar, with special attention given to pronunciation and oral expression.
-Composition and literary and cultural readings.

-115. Portuguese for Speakers of a Romance Language This course is designed for students who have previously studied another Romance language and would like to develop speaking, reading, writing and listening skills in Portuguese.
+Composition and literary and cultural readings. - 115.
+Portuguese for Speakers of a Romance Language This course is designed for students who have previously studied another Romance language and would like to develop speaking, reading, writing and listening skills in Portuguese.
 The course assumes no previous knowledge of Portuguese, and will rely on the comparative grammar and cognate vocabulary of Spanish and other Romance languages to develop language skills over the course of the semester.
 In addition, the class will explore aspects of Portuguese-speaking cultures in Europe, Latin America and Africa.
-Prerequisites: four semesters of a Romance language (or the equivalent), or permission of instructor.
-Offered every two years.

-116. Intermediate Portuguese Review of Portuguese syntax.
+Prerequisites: four semesters of a Romance language (or the equivalent), or permission of instructor. - 116.
+Intermediate Portuguese Review of Portuguese syntax.
 Introduction to conversation and composition through selected cultural and literary readings.
-Prerequisite: 104 or the equivalent.

-231. Portuguese Conversation and Composition Advanced practice in oral and written Portuguese.
+Prerequisite: 104 or the equivalent. - 231.
+Portuguese Conversation and Composition Advanced practice in oral and written Portuguese.
 In-class work focuses primarily on oral practice through presentations and class-wide discussions of these presentations, of current events, readings and films, as well as small group practice emphasizing everyday situations.
 Out-of-class work focuses on writing and revision of compositions with emphasis on both grammar and style.
-Prerequisite: 116 or the equivalent.
+Prerequisite: 116 or the equivalent. - 242.
+Brazilian Cultural and Social Issues In this class students learn about a variety of aspects of Brazilian culture and social issues.
+While highly discussed topics in Brazil and about Brazil, such as carnival, malandragem, and jeitinho are examined, throughout the semester students explore three different types of encounters: Native encounters, African and Afro-Brazilian encounters, and gender encounters.
+Students analyze these ideas concentrating on the nature of the encounters and the criticisms generated.
+Also, the class examines issues of representation related to marginalization, violence and banditry.
+In order to carry out the analysis of ideas and cultural representations and their development, students work with a variety of texts from different disciplines - literature, anthropology, sociology, history, and film - and follow an intersectional methodology.
+This course is cross-listed as LALC 242.
+Offered every year.

+380. Topics in Luso-Brazilian and Hispanic Studies Study of significant cultural, literary, and historical topics concerning the Portuguese and, when appropriate, the Spanish speaking world.
+A sampling of topics includes the Medieval Song, Gender Transgression in Brazilian literature, Malandragem and Bandits in Brazil, Gender and Race in the literatures of the luso-phone world, Writing after the 1964 Brazilian Coup d'etat, Performing Gender in Latin America.
+Prerequisite: 242 or permission of the instructor.